Search

 Our History

-Strawbridge United Methodist Church was established circa 1916, as Smith Chapel (1916-1917).
+Strawbridge Community Church was established circa 1916, as Smith Chapel (1916-1917).
 The land belonged to Joshua Smith whose daughter Carrie Ellen Englar, employed Hattie (Thompson) Hill as a domestic worker.
 Hattie Hill encouraged the Englar family to donate the land for church use only (hence the original name, Smith Chapel).
 The 1916 original deed lists Carrie Ellen Englar and husband, Joseph Walter Englar as donors and the property reverts to their heirs whenever the property is no longer “used and enjoyed for the purpose of worship (primarily for people of color).”
 The church was built in honor of Carrie’s parents (Joshua and Mary Cora Norris Smith) who both died in the years prior to 1916.
 The current church building was completed in 1918 under the leadership of the Rev Isaac R. Berry, and the church became Strawbridge Methodist Episcopal Church.
 The cemetery in front of the church, adjacent to Route 31 (St James Cemetery) can be attributed to African American men who worked for Lehigh Cement, Union Bridge.
 These men were members of Strawbridge and the cement company donated the cemetery land.

 When Strawbridge M.E.
 Church was established, brothers Simon and Jesse Murdock were trustees along with four others.
 Simon Murdock, an African American Civil War veteran who lived in a log house nearby, helped build the church and assisted when the church established its first Sunday school.
 Over time, it became the home congregation for five small churches, four of which no longer exist.
 They include the former Western Chapel, south of Westminster (that burned down in the 1950s), Mt Olive M.E.
 Church, just over the Carroll/Frederick County line (merged, June 1962), Mt Joy M.E.
 Church of Uniontown (closed 1962), and Lee’s Chapel of Union Bridge.
 These churches began as Methodist Episcopal and were part of the segregated Washington Conference.
 Methodist did not become United until 1968.